GsNrio/holbertonschool-shell/init_files_variables_and_expansions/README.md

 The current push create a script that creates a new local variable.
 The current push create a script that creates a new global variable.
 The current push prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+This current push Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.